NStal/leafJs/README.md

 declare APIName,[paramname:type(optional),...]

 API URL = path+APIName+ suffix
-username:string means username must be an string. email:? means username is optional.
+username:string means username must be a string. email:? means username is optional.
 Currently the only supported types are number and string.
 And Invoke